Taxation of individuals in Cyprus

 c.
 Exception for the overseas employment salary of a Cyprus tax resident

 The salary of a Cyprus tax resident employee from employment exercised overseas for a total period in the tax year of more than 90 days, with an employer who is a non- Cyprus tax resident or at a permanent establishment overseas of an employer who is a Cyprus tax resident, is except from Cyprus income tax.
+The amount of salary exempt is the one that corresponds to the time period overseas.

-1. Tax residence under the 60 days rule
+5. Tax residence under the 60 days rule

 When a person does not reside in any other State for one or more periods which in aggregate exceed 183 days within a tax year and he/she is not tax resident of any other State for the same tax year, is considered a Cyprus Tax Resident in the said tax year, provided the following conditions are satisfied: